-[2003, 2019] - 12.2.5.5 The Government of Alberta should require all school authorities to equip each site with at least one automated external defibrillator and provide additional funding for school authorities to meet this requirement, along with necessary maintenance, repair and replacement costs.
+- 12.2.5.3 The Government of Alberta should prohibit the drilling of wells producing hydrogen sulphide (sour gas) near schools.
+[2009, 2023] - 12.2.5.4 The Government of Alberta should require all school authorities to equip each site with at least one automated external defibrillator and provide additional funding for school authorities to meet this requirement, along with necessary maintenance, repair and replacement costs.